New Zealand

 Optional: Exercise of the buyback right

-After the buyback, under Hong Kong and Singapore law, those shares will be regarded as canceled.
-Make sure the company secretary makes the necessary filing with the Companies Registry/ACRA within the applicable statutory timeframe after the share buyback.
+After the buyback, under Hong Kong and Singapore law, those shares will be regarded as cancelled.
+Ensure the company secretary files with the Companies Registry/ACRA within the applicable statutory timeframe after the share buyback.

 Optional: Exercise of the call option